pandalec/jiratui.nvim/README.md

 - **Conditional activation**
   - `load_on_found_jql_id = true` activates the plugin **only** when the current Git repo name matches a JQL label in the YAML
-  - `disable_startup_notification` controls whether a “disabled” notice is shown
+  - `disable_startup_notification` controls whether a "disabled" notice is shown

 ---